$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Semantic Steganography

 The whole steganographic community has traditionally focused on low-level information hiding (\textit{e.g.}, at the bit or image level), overlooking the semantic structure of the hidden information.
 In contrast, we introduce a new direction of \textbf{Semantic Steganography}, which refers to hiding semantically meaningful and structured content, such as sentences or paragraphs, in the carrier.
 This paradigm redefines what kind of information can be hidden.
-Rather than merely embedding arbitrary bitstreams, it enables directly hiding and recovery of natural language messages, which benefits the steganographic techniques by expanding their expressive and potential use cases.
-Specifically, we formalize the \textbf{Sentence-to-Image Steganography} task, which aims to embed sentence-level (or even paragraph-level) natural language message into images such that the stego image remains visually indistinguishable from a benign image while allowing faithful recovery of the original message.
+Rather than merely embedding arbitrary bitstreams, it enables the direct hiding and recovery of natural language messages, which benefits the steganographic techniques by expanding their expressive and potential use cases.